-Continuing to trade in securities, Wayne lives in a world of risk versus reward every day.
+Continuing to trade fixed income securities, Wayne lives in a world of risk versus reward every day.
 Perhaps that is what attracted him to extremely challenging and low yielding vineyard sites within Napa and Sonoma.
-He and Kara currently own three vineyards – all of which vary in degrees of remoteness and none of which are easy to access and all are difficult sites to grow vines on.
+He and Kara currently own three vineyards – all of which vary in degrees of remoteness and none of which are easy to access and all are difficult sites on which to grow.

 The 2015 Sauvignon Blanc is the only wine made from sourced grapes (from a vineyard along the southern part of the Silverado Trail).
 Bright golden in the glass, it shows aromatics of pineapple, lime and a more subtle note of dried straw.
-The wine displays nice balance on the palate with a mid palate richness of flavor and a bit more weight then a typical Napa produced Sauvignon Blanc.
+The wine displays nice balance on the palate with a mid-palate richness of flavor and a bit more weight than a typical Napa produced Sauvignon Blanc.
 A lingering richness of flavor and tartness (lime) lasts for some time.

 The resulting wine shows a pleasing pepper spice on the bouquet complemented by a sweet aromatic core of fruit – it is also somewhat floral.
 Nuances of pepper continue onto the palate; it is a restrained palate with very good acid framed by robust tannins.
 This wine certainly has plenty of life ahead of it.

 The 2014 Jess’ Block Syrah achieved a higher ripeness then the Seven Pillar and while it is from the same vineyard, is a noticeably different wine (slightly different steps taken for fermentation).
 Shows darker and much riper fruit on the bouquet, not as spicy and as it opens notes of tobacco and mocha come forth.
 Equally as dark in the glass, it is well layered with grippy tannins.
 Nearly 16% alcohol.